-Day 3, Mon, 17 Mar.
+Day 3, Mon, 16 Mar.
 Shai Hills.
 We'll have an early start today to what is always an enjoyable tour of the Shai Hills savanna area reserve - a dry, thorn-scrub reserve near Tema with attractive rocky hills that hold the localized Mocking Cliff-Chat (White-crowned Cliff-Chat, if coronatus is split).
-Other bird species possible here include Stone Partridge, Rednecked Buzzard, African Gray Hornbill, Violet Turaco, Blue-bellied Roller, Swallow-tailed Bee-eater, Senegal Eremomela, Senegal Batis, Senegal Parrot and Bearded, Double-toothed, and Vieillot's Barbet.
-A roost of tomb bats is worth seeing after a bit of a scramble up a rocky hillside, and Chestnut Owlet is a possibility here, we saw it in 2023.
+Other bird species possible here include Stone Partridge, Red-necked Buzzard, African Gray Hornbill, Violet Turaco, Blue-bellied Roller, Swallow-tailed Bee-eater, Senegal Eremomela, Senegal Batis, Senegal Parrot and Bearded, Double-toothed, and Vieillot's Barbet.
+A roost of tomb bats is worth seeing after a bit of a scramble up a rocky hillside, and Chestnut Owlet is a possibility here; we saw it in 2023.
 Lunch near Shai Hills and an afternoon birding session back in the park before returning to Accra.
-Night in or near Accra.
+Night in Accra.

-Day 4, Tue, 18 Mar.
+Day 4, Tue, 17 Mar.
 Primarily a travel day; we head over towards Ankasa, via Winneba Lagoon, a Ramsar wetland excellent for shorebirds and terns, then stop by Cape Coast Castle to check for West African Tern offshore and have a short cultural briefing about the significance of this dread place in the slave trade.
-A stop at Fosu Lagoon may turn up Black Heron, then we skirt the bustling coastal city of Takoradi, for an overnight stop near Sekondi in a small lodge, ready for Nsuta Forest next day.
-Night at the Summerview Hotel at Shama Junction about 45 minutes away.
+A stop at Fosu Lagoon may turn up Black Heron, then we head north towards Kakum for some nearby afternoon birding.
+Night at Rainforest Lodge near Kakum National Park.